-The text of original articles amounting to up to 3000 words (excluding Abstract, references and Tables) should be divided into sections with the headings Abstract, Key-words, Introduction, Methods, Results, Discussion, References, Tables and Figure legends.
+The text of original articles amounting to about 5000 words (excluding Abstract, references and Tables) should be divided into sections with the headings Abstract, Key-words, Introduction, Methods, Results, Discussion, References, Tables and Figure legends.

 Abstract: The abstract of original articles in CMJ is a structured abstract, which include the following four parts: Background, methods, results and conclusions.
 The total number words of abstract is no more than 300 words.

 Introduction: State the purpose and summarize the rationale for the study or observation.

 Methods: It should include and describe the following aspects: